hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 [@!RFC5936] specifies using TSIG [@!RFC2845] for authorization of the clients of a zone transfer and for data integrity, but does not express any need for confidentiality, and TSIG does not offer encryption.
-Some operators use SSH tunnelling or IPSec to encrypt the transfer data.
+Some operators use SSH tunneling or IPSec to encrypt the transfer data.

-Because the AXFR zone transfer is typically carried out over TCP from authoritative DNS protocol implementations, encrypting AXFR using DNS-over-TLS [@!RFC7858] seems like a simple step forward.
+Because the AXFR zone transfer is typically carried out-over-TCP from authoritative DNS protocol implementations, encrypting AXFR using DNS-over-TLS [@!RFC7858] seems like a simple step forward.
 This document specifies how to use DoT to prevent zone collection from zone transfers, including discussion of